Tips to Boost Your Customer Engagement

 - 4 minutes read

-Customers are what allow your business to remain open, but if the brand doesn’t keep them engaged, they’re less likely to have an emotional attachment.
-On the flipside, “fully engaged” customers offer a 23% premium compared to the average customer in terms of profitability, share of wallet, and revenue.
+Did you know that “fully engaged” customers offer a 23% premium compared to the average customer in terms of profitability, share of wallet, and revenue?
 Furthermore, engaged customers spend, on average, 300% more during the year, according to Rosetta Consulting.
-Here are some tips for you to boost customer engagement for your business.
+Customers are what allow your business to remain open.
+But, if you don’t keep them engaged, they can quickly lose interest.
+Here are the top five small business marketing strategies to boost customer engagement for your business.

 #1 Opt into email marketing